zuluchaka/tradingplan/README.md

 ## Time commitment

-I will spend additional 7h per week for my FOREX trading business
+I will spend  1h per day for my FOREX trading charts ANALYSIS (23h-00h) - From Monday to Friday.

 ## Funds commitment

-I currently invested 100 CHF available in my trading Account:
+I will invest additional 500 CHF every month in a trading Account:
 - Broker Swissquote:
   * Account 622021, Leverage 1:100
+- Broket IC Markets:
+  * Account xxxxxx

 ## Education Commitment

-I will continue to improve my trading practice by:
+I will continue to improve my trading practice by spending 5-7h per week on:
 - Reading highly recommended Books on FOREX Trading,
 - Watching video lectures explaining how to become a professional Trader
 - Learning by following analysis from famous professional Forex Traders on social networks